 For more information about trigger response data, see Reading trigger response data in Audit log.

-When you click Run with triggers, the trigger starts to listen for the File created event in the folder ABC.
+When you click Run > Run with triggers, the system activates the trigger and the trigger starts listening for the File created event in the folder ABC.
 When you create or upload a file, the trigger activates the subsequent Microsoft 365 Outlook actions.
 The Microsoft 365 Outlook mailbox receives an email containing the file name, folder path and a direct link to the file in comma separated values.